dev-ritik/dev-ritik.github.io/about.md

 permalink: about.html
 ---

-Hi there!
+👋 Hi there!
 Thanks for stopping by ❤️!

-I'm Ritik Kumar, 2021 Computer Science & Engineering graduate from Indian Institute of Technology, Roorkee, interested in Computer networks.
+I'm Ritik Kumar, 2021 Computer Science & Engineering graduate🎓 from Indian Institute of Technology, Roorkee, interested in Computer networks.
 I am a Software Engineer at `Microsoft India` in the Azure Networking team.
 I have good experience working as a Backend Developer👨‍💻.